-On average every analyst has at least one postgraduate qualification and speaks two languages.
 Our team includes specialists in economics, finance, engineering, politics, science, mathematics and computer programming and come from a range of backgrounds in financial market analysis, power market modelling, consulting, policy-making and academia.

 Michael Liebreich is Chief Executive of Bloomberg New Energy Finance, the leading provider of research for decision-makers in the clean energy, water, carbon and power markets.
 Bloomberg New Energy Finance has close to 200 staff working out of 11 offices around the world.
 Michael founded the company in 2004 and acted as Chairman and Chief Executive until its acquisition by Bloomberg in 2009.